The Fun & Popular

-The beach is about 1 km long.
+The beach is about 1 km long! and it has all the necessary sanitary, changing and parking facilities.
 The swimming is generally regarded as very good, although sometimes we get some uncomfortable waves if there are ocean swells.

 Just remember it is still a public beach so there are no chairs nor umbrellas on offer.

-This area also has a lot of cozy guest houses and villas, including the Hermitage, Mullion Cove and San Michelle, for those who want a break from the city.
+This area also has a lot of cozy guest houses and villas, including the Hermitage, Mullion Cove and San Michelle, for those who want a break from the city life.

-Although I now live in Montego Bay, every now and then I take the time to go down and take a dive.
+Although I now live in Montego Bay, every now and then I take the time to go down and take a dive with family and friends.

 Please subscribe to my monthly newsletter, My Island Jamaica Digest.
 It tells you each month about the new information that I have added, including 'did you knows', new developments and great stories from lovers of Jamaica.

-Return to Beaches in Jamaica from Bluefields Beach
+Return to Beaches in Jamaica from Bluefields Park & Beach